Wassimulator/CactusViewer/README.md

 - run `b.bat` to build the project, output in `\bin`

 ## Remarks:
-- This project was written with portability in mind and uses no platform dependant libraries to ease said portability.
-I might port it to Linux or MacOS at some point if I find the time but it should be simple.
+- Update 1.2.0 ditches SDL and includes Windows platform code, the whole viewer is now one file.
 - Make sure you compile `imgui_all.cpp` to `imgui_all.obj` and place that in `\bin` first.
-- When compiling the main viewer make sure you link to `SDL2.lib`, `SDL2main.lib`, and `imgui_all.obj`.
+- When compiling the main viewer make sure you link to`imgui_all.obj gdi32.lib opengl32.lib glu32.lib`.
-- SDL2's DLL file or its platform specific equivalent is needed in the binary folder, you can get them here: https://github.com/libsdl-org/SDL/releases/tag/release-2.24.2
 - For the sake of everyone's sanity, this repo has prebuilt binaries of all the above for Windows x64, I will provide other builds if I make any.

 **Limitation:** *CactusViewer decodes image files into memory and uploads them to the GPU using a single texture, a limitation here is posed when of the image's dimensions is larger than the maximum texture size of the respective GPU.